The Arts Council of Mendocino County is excited to invite proposals for this year’s Get Arts in the Schools Program (GASP) arts enrichment grant.

-- In order to be eligible for a GASP grant, a SCHOOL, AFTER-SCHOOL PROGRAM or PERFORMANCE VENUE must meet both of the following criteria:• Be serviced by MCOE (private schools may be considered in 2021).
+In order to be eligible for a GASP grant, a SCHOOL, AFTER-SCHOOL PROGRAM or PERFORMANCE VENUE must meet both of the following criteria:

 Submitting the Application Packet

-- Email your application to email@example.com with “GASP Application” in the subject line.
-Include a forwarded email from the teacher you are proposing to work with indicating that they have discussed the project with you and accept the proposal.
+Email your application to email@example.com with “GASP Application” in the subject line.
+Include a Teacher Request Form from teacher you are proposing to work with indicating that they have discussed the project with you and accept the proposal.

 Artist applications will be evaluated by a review panel appointed by MCOE and ACMC and assessed according to the following criteria:

 Artistic Quality: The artist/arts organization is well versed in their artistic discipline.
 The application, support materials, and credentials of the artist demonstrate a high level of quality and skill.

 Educational Merit: The artist has the ability to offer curriculum-based educational programming for students, as evidenced by the class/performance description, project summary, support materials, and recommendation letters.
 The application and attachments illustrate how the proposed programming will enhance curriculum, as outlined in the “Visual and Performing Arts Framework for California Public Schools,” available as a pdf at this site: https://www.cde.ca.gov/be/st/ss/vapacontentstds.asp

 Experience in Schools (K-12): The artist is experienced in presenting programs in schools at the stated grade levels.
 The application should include detailed information on past experience that demonstrates that the artist is dependable, cooperative, articulate and knowledgeable.